swiftlang/swift-evolution/proposals/XXXX-typed-based-private.md

     }

     func greet() {
-        // age is accessible because it is defined in the same declaration but secreyAge is not because it is defined
+        // age is accessible because it is defined in the same declaration
-        // in a nested type so the following piece of code would generate a compilation error:
+        // secretAge is not because it is defined in a nested type
+        // Therefore, following piece of code would generate a compilation error:
         // if age < gender.secrecyAge {

-        // instead:
+        // Instead:
         if Gender.shouldRevealAge(self) {
-            // fullGreeting is accessible because it is defined in an
+            // fullGreeting is accessible because it is defined in an extension
-            // extension of the same type in the same file print(fullGreeting)
+            // of the same type in the same file print(fullGreeting)
         } else {
             print(greeting)